top of page

 Most states require the change to be meaningful — not minor — and parents usually need to show documentation.
 If both parents agree on the new amount, the process may be simpler, but the court still typically needs to sign off.

-A modification simply ensures the support order is fair and accurate based on the family’s current situation.
+A modification updates the order to reflect the family’s current situation.

 If Child Support Isn't Paid: What Parents Should Know

-Child support orders are legal obligations, and states take them seriously because they’re tied to a child’s basic needs and stability.
+Child support orders are legal obligations, and states take them seriously because they affect a child’s basic needs and stability.
 When payments fall behind, courts and child support agencies have several tools to address the issue.
-The goal of enforcement is not to punish parents, but to ensure the child has consistent financial support.
+Enforcement is meant to keep support consistent for the child, not to punish a parent.

 If child support isn’t paid, states may: